-HCUP has created two Methods Series reports that provide additional information readmissions:
+HCUP has created two Methods Series reports that provide additional information on readmissions:

 - Overview of Key Readmission Measures and Methods (Report #2012-04).
-This report describes12 key measures of hospital readmissions from different agencies or companies.
+This report describes 12 key measures of hospital readmissions from different agencies or companies.
 The 12 measures were selected for inclusion because they are: (1) endorsed by the National Quality Forum (NQF), (2) currently used by AHRQ in various initiatives, or (3) otherwise well-known and used by researchers. - Methodological Issues when Studying Readmissions and Revisits using Hospital Administrative Data (Report #2011-01).
-This report discusses the decisions that need to be addressed as an analyst designs a study of patients with sequential acute care hospital visits that is based on hospital administrative data.
-Topics include considerations in preparing the administrative database for the analysis, defining repeat hospital visits, and reporting results.
+This report discusses the decisions that need to be addressed as an analyst designs a study of patients with sequential acute care hospital visits based on hospital administrative data.
+Topics include considerations in preparing the administrative database for the analysis, defining repeat hospital visits, and reporting results. - Calculating Nationwide Readmission Database (NRD) Variances (Report #2017-01).
+This report provides guidance on calculating variances for estimates of readmission outcomes using the NRD.